epam/edp-headlamp/README.md

 ## Installation

-In order to install the EDP Headlamp, follow the steps below:
+In order to install the KubeRocketCI Headlamp, follow the steps below:

 1. To add the Helm EPAMEDP Charts for local client, run "helm repo add":